darsh9292/express-crud/README.md

 This will start the server at http://localhost:3000.
 Hit http://localhost:3000/api/v1/healthcheck to check whether everything is running properly or not.

 ## Usage
-Once the server is running, you can use the API endpoints to manage restaurants:
+Once the server is running, you can use the API endpoints to manage employees:

 Use tools like Postman or curl to interact with the API endpoints.
-Integrate the API with a frontend application for a complete restaurant management solution.
+Integrate the API with a frontend application for a complete employee management solution.